AraAssim/AraAssim-Vector-magnitude-and-arctangent-approximation/README.md

 5. To check timing and area reports for typical, slow and fast corners, it is required to create a folder to save the timing diagrams, then you may run the " simulink_functio_synth.tcl ", " simulink_functio_synth_slow.tcl, " simulink_functio_synth_fast.tcl” to see the reports for different corners.

+6. Next step is generating the layout, you need to check that the "simulink_functio_synth.v" file is located in the Outputs folder, that file is created automatically after logical synthesis.
+And after that a folder must be created from which the script will be launched for layout generation, in this work we used Cadence Encounter software and the file was named “Encounter”.

+7. Run the script “Simulink_function_PaR.tcl”, this is the main script that contains all steps of creating the layout.

+8. After running the script “Simulink_function_PaR.tcl” , some files will be generated and will be located in the Outputs, these files include "simulink_functio.def", "top_netlist.v" (for simulation), "physical_netlist.v” (to be import into the software, in this project, Cadence Virtuoso was used and at this stage DRC and LVS verification were performed), "simulink_functio_MAX.sdf", " simulink_functio _MIN.sdf" (can be used for simulation, taking into account the influence of the effects obtained during layout creation).

+It is critical to note that after generating the layout, different timing reports are created, you may read them in the “timing reports” file, the timing reports are especially important for post-Route and signoff stages for both setup and hold, in addition to that three other verifications are done: geometry, DRC and connectivity.

+9. After synthesis and layout generation stages, functional verification should be carried out to make sure that the device works properly.
+To check the functional correctness of the Verilog module after the topology generation stage, we use a different test bench file, which is named “simulink_functio_tb_final.v” which is located in Source folder.